 Mr. Prieur is a Chartered Financial Analyst and holds an MBA from the Richard Ivey School at Western University and a Bachelor of Arts from the Royal Military College of Canada.

 Harold A. Roozen

-Harold A. Roozen is currently the Executive Chairman of CCI Thermal Technologies Inc. He is a member of the Business Council of Canada, a trustee of the University of Alberta Hospital Foundation, and presently sits on the Board of Directors of ZCL Composites Inc. (TSX).
+Harold A. Roozen is currently the Executive Chairman of CCI Thermal Technologies Inc. He is a member of the Business Council of Canada, and a trustee of the University of Alberta Hospital Foundation.

 Mr. Roozen was previously Chair of WIC Western International Communication Ltd., Chair of Canadian Communications Satellite Inc., and President of the Allarcom Group of privately held companies.
 His prior board experience includes Shaw Communications Inc. (TSX/NYSE) until January 2010, Royal Host REIT (TSX) from 2005 to 2006, and the Edmonton Community Foundation from 2001 to 2005.
 Mr. Roozen has a Bachelor of Commerce degree from the University of Alberta in 1975, and an MBA from Queen’s University in 1979.